Handle SSL failures for AWS

 Alternatively, you can also use DNS validation for your SSL certificates but the domain needs to be active and the name servers for it need to already be pointing to AWS.
 What you need to do is the following:

-Create a Hosted Zone for your domain name (eg. stackmate.io) on Route53 as described in this document.
+Create a Hosted Zone for your domain name (eg. stackmate.io) on Route53 as described in .

 Get the NS records and set them as your nameservers on your domain registrar.